Oran K. Gragson, The Mayor Who Made His Mark

-A businessman, who got into politics to stop a few crooked police officers from robbing him blind, became one of the city’s more well-regarded leaders.
+A hard working businessman, who got into politics, to stop a few crooked police officers from robbing him blind.
+He went on to become one of Las Vegas’s most successful mayors!

 Gragson was born in 1911, and the Great Depression found him riding the rails, seeking work.
 In the fall of 1932, he was headed for the site of what would be Hoover Dam.